PORTSMOUTH, Va. - State Police are investigating an officer-involved shooting that took place Sunday morning.

 Portsmouth Police say they responded around 11:28 a.m., to a call for service near the 2300 block of Greenwood Drive.

-Police say a man brandished a sharp object at a Portsmouth officer on the scene.
-The officer fired at the man and he was left with a serious injury.
-The man was taken to the hospital for treatment.
+Police say a man, identified as Andre L. Rawls, brandished a sharp object at a Portsmouth officer on the scene.
+The officer fired at Rawls, leaving him with a serious injury.
+Rawls was then taken to the hospital for treatment.

 Eyewitnesses spoke with us on what they saw take place.